lxsmnsyc/store-adapter/packages/react-store-adapter/README.md

 - `read(): State`: Provides a way for the store adapter to access the current state of the store.
 - `subscribe(callback: Function): Function | undefined`: Provides a way for the store adapter to subscribe to the store and receive further updates.
 It accepts a callback value that is subscribed to the store and must return a cleanup callback which is used to unsubscribe from the store.
 - `shouldUpdate(prev: State, next: State): boolean`: Optional.
 Tells when the store adapter should update the tracked state.
 This is useful for emulating immutable states equality (deep comparison).
+Defaults to `Object.is`.

+- `keepAlive: boolean`: Prevents automatic store cleanup.
+Defaults to false.

 `createStoreAdapter` then returns a store adapter instance which is used in the React environment (specifically, `useStoreAdapter`).